 GRIMSBY — Whether it’s tending to his vegetable garden or teaching young members of his Cadet Corps how to tie knots and build campfires, Gerry Bijsma believes in staying active as part of a healthy lifestyle.

 The 73-year-old Grimsby man also believes in cancer screening as a way to stay healthy.
-That’s why he takes a simple at-home test every two years called the Fecal Occult Blood Test (FOBT) to screen for signs of colorectal cancer.
+That’s why he takes a simple at-home test every two years to screen for signs of colorectal cancer.

-If you’re due or overdue for screening, ask your health-care provider for an FOBT kit.
-People without a healthcare provider can get an FOBT kit by contacting Telehealth Ontario at 1.866.828.9213.
-Niagara residents without a healthcare provider can also visit the Mobile Cancer Screening Coach.
+If you’re due or overdue for screening, ask your health-care provider for an at-home screening kit.
+People without a healthcare provider can contact Telehealth Ontario’s colon cancer screening line at 1.866.828.9213 or visit the Mobile Cancer Screening Coach.